Supercell - I

 Normally, it would be lit by a spark from tinder, but Dorian reached in through its opening to pinch the wick.
 A flame bloomed when he released it.
 “Thank you,” said Orobelle, reaching into her own gown pocket for her glass.
 “Lock the door, please.”

 Holding the glass up to her eye, she sorted through the stack of documents one by one, their text blurred but comprehensible.
-Many were signed by Gregory Howard himself, and one by the Field Marshal, an order to the code-breaking station on .
+Many were signed by Gregory Howard himself, and one by the Field Marshal, an order to the code-breaking station in Canterbury.
 Finally, she found the one that did not yield its meaning immediately: this one, she separated from the stack.

 It was not easy work translating this document, even with her tools.
 It was intent that the glass read.
 But the imprints of the typewriter on the sheet did not bare the writer’s intent as immediately as pen strokes on parchment.
 When Orobelle lifted it over the words, they refracted into fuzzy clouds, glyphs floating in and out of comprehensibility.
 The encoding process didn’t only obfuscate meaning: it filtered the writer’s intent to its thinnest, replacing it with an unthinking machine’s soulless process.
 Still she pushed on through the text, running the glass along the ranks of printed characters.